Skip to content

 The Re-Opening of Holy Name Church

-July 19, 2020 by Fr.
+Posted on July 19, 2020by Fr.
 Michael Campion

 The committee responsible for Health and Safety in our buildings met with the Parish Council Chair and me on Tuesday, 14 July to consider the possibility of re-opening our church.
 Here is their report of the meeting: The opening of the church, as you can imagine, is a very complex matter.
 The directions from the…